3D Shape Knowledge Graph for Cross-domain 3D Shape Retrieval: Our Approach

 Given a query shape $Q$, the query image $I$ and a large 3D shape dataset $\mathbb{M}$, the purpose of 3D shape retrieval is to construct a similarity measure function to calculate the similarity between query shape $Q$, query picture $I$ and candidate shape$M\in \mathbb{M}$.
 In this work, we first build the 3D shape knowledge graph on the dataset $\mathbb{M}$, query shape $Q$ and query image $I$.
 Then, the GCN model is utilized to generate the related embeddings for each entity.
 Finally, we measure the similarity between $Q/I$ and $M$ according to these embeddings.

 For each query shape $Q$, the directly related entities include image entities, part entities and geometric entities, as shown in Fig.\ref{demo}.
 These entities can be represented by a set of embeddings, as shown in Fig.\ref{simialr_figure}.
 Here, we utilize $I_Q$ to represent the image entity set, $P_Q$ to represent the part entity set and $G_Q$ to represent the geometric word entity set.
 Each entity will be represented by an embedding.
 Here, $f$ is utilized to represent the embedding of each entity.
 Thus, for the query shape $Q$, the image entity set can be represented as $I_Q=\{f_1^{I_Q},f_2^{I_Q},...,f_n^{I_Q}\}$, the part entity set can be represented as $P_Q=\{f_1^{P_Q},f_2^{P_Q},...,f_m^{P_Q}\}$, and the geometric word entity set is represented as $G_Q=\{f_1^{G_Q},f_2^{G_Q},...,f_l^{G_Q}\}$.
 Each candidate shape $M$ can also be represented by the related image entity, part entity and geometric entity.
 Here, we utilize $I_M$, $P_M$ and $G_M$ to represent the three kinds of entity sets.
-Meanwhile, $I_M=\{f_1^{I_M},f_2^{I_M},...,f_n^{I_M}\}$, $P_M=\{f_1^{P_M},f_2^{P_M},...,f_n^{P_M}\}$ and $G_M=\{f_1^{G_M},f_2^{G_M},...,f_n^{G_M}\}$ are utilized to represent the embeddings of candidate shapes.
-The goal is to measure the similarity between $Q$ and $M$.
+Meanwhile, $I_M=\{f_1^{I_M},f_2^{I_M},...,f_n^{I_M}\}$, $P_M=\{f_1^{P_M},f_2^{P_M},...,f_n^{P_M}\}$ and $G_M=\{f_1^{G_M},f_2^{G_M},...,f_n^{G_M}\}$ are utilized to represent the embeddings of the candidate shapes.
+The objective is to calculate how similar $Q$ and $M$ are.
 We first define the similarity between two different entities by Eq.\ref{cossimilarity}.

 where $f_{e_i}$ and $f_{e_j}$ are the embedding features of entities $e_i$ and $e_j$.
-Here, the classic cosine distance is utilized to measure the similarity between two different entities.
+Here, the classic cosine distance is utilized to compare different entities.
 The cosine distance has the range $[-1,+1]$.
 Eq.\ref{cossimilarity} is utilized for normalization.

 Then, according to different entities, the similarity between query shape $Q$ and candidate shape $M$ is defined as:

 where $f_Q$ and $f_M$ are the embeddings of the query shape entity and the candidate shape entity, respectively. $S_M(f_Q,f_M)=S_e(f_Q,f_M)$.
 Meanwhile,